FAIR Textile Odor and Storage-History Triage

 Where this checklist fits in FAIR

 Use this page when the main question is smoke, mildew, musty storage, or deodorizing history before appraisal.
-Then move into the adjacent FAIR page that matches the broader textile condition or routing problem.
+Then move to the adjacent FAIR page that matches the broader condition problem.

 • Use the fragile textile handling and conservation-triage checklist when brittle folds, dampness, stuck layers, or contamination risk make handling safety the main issue.